Relintai/pandemonium_engine_docs/getting_started/first_2d_game/index.rst

 .. note:: This project is an introduction to the Godot engine.
 It assumes that
           you have some programming experience already.
-If you're new to programming entirely, you should start here: :ref:`doc_scripting`.
+If you're new to programming entirely, you should start here: `doc_scripting`.

 The game is called "Dodge the Creeps!".
 Your character must move and avoid the enemies for as long as possible.